 Pro tip: Send an email to email@example.com with your child’s age, height, approximate weight, and any previous riding or horse experience.

-Cost: $65 per lesson, additional packages are available.
+Cost: $65 per lesson, additional packages and camps available

 At Cutting Edge Fencing Center, kids ages 5 and up are welcome to try their hand at the Olympic sport.
 Exclusively for jedis, knights and pirate wannabes, children will learn the basics of fencing, and before they know it, they will be ready to defend the galaxy (or castle or ship).